CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

                      originated locally.
-  priority1          Priority1 attribute of the local clock priority2          Priority2 attribute of the local clock two-step           Determines if the Clock is a 2 step clock  -h, --help         Show help.## nv set service ptp <instance-id> acceptable-master <clock-id>
+  priority1          Priority1 attribute of the local clock priority2          Priority2 attribute of the local clock two-step           Determines if the Clock is a 2 step clock

+## nv set service ptp <instance-id> acceptable-master <clock-id>

 ### Usage